edvargas/study/aws/awsStudy.md

     - We can use a Bastion Host to SSH into our privated EC2 instances
     - The bastion is in the public subnet wich is then connected to all other private subnets
     - Bastion Host security group must allow inbound from the internet on port 22 from restricted CIDR, for example the public CIDR of your corporation
-    - Security Group of the EC2 Instances must allow the SEcurity Group of the Bastion Host, or the private IP of the Bastion host
+    - Security Group of the EC2 Instances must allow the Security Group of the Bastion Host, or the private IP of the Bastion host
     ![VPC Bastion Hosts](resources/img147.png)

 - NAT Instance (outdated, but still at the exam)